GSA/prototype-city-pairs-api/database_setup/readme_local.md

 `create database 'citypairsdb';`

-6. Create application user and password and grant access to database (Still in MySQL console.)
+6. Create application user and password (Still in MySQL console.)

 `create user {new user} identified by {new password};`

+7. Grant access to database

 `grant all privileges on citypairsdb.* to {new user}@'%';`

-7. Exit MySQL console.
+Exit MySQL console.

+`exit`

 8. Open MySQL console as new user.
 `mysql -u {new user} -p`